Do Go On - 360 - Alan Turing & The Enigma

 Oh, fantastic.

-You south of the Yarra types.
+You south of the Yarotopes.

 Always pronouncing it wrong, but you didn't.

-Jess is, for the listeners at home, Jess is staring me down right now.
+Jess is staring me down right now.

 I haven't heard an apology yet.

-Because I think, Matt, I've heard you refer to it as reservoir before.
+Because I think Matt, I've heard you refer to it as Reservoir before.

-It's funny because a friend.
+Yeah, no, it's funny because a friend.

 And I actually still haven't heard an apology.